twpayne/go-jsonstruct/README.md

 * JSON responses received from a REST API with no defined schema.
 * Multiple values from a JSON column in an SQL database.
 * All the JSON documents in a document database.
+* All the YAML configuration files in a directory.

 ## How do I use go-jsonstruct?